-School Leader - interview excerpt - School Leader - interview - Over the past three years, the school has equipped itself with a lot of equipment to improve learning in the area of students' digital skills.
-Through a call for innovative laboratories, materials for developing experiences with Augmented Reality and Virtual Reality were purchased.
+School Leader - interview excerpt - "Over the past three years, the school has equipped itself with a lot of equipment to improve learning in the area of digital skills for students.
+Through a call for innovative laboratories, materials for developing experiences with Augmented Reality and Virtual Reality were purchased."